The Clash (album)

-The Clash is the debut studio album by English punk rock band the Clash.
-It was released on 8 April 1977 through CBS Records.
+The Clash is the debut studio album by the English punk rock band the Clash, released on 8 April 1977 through CBS Records.
 Recorded and mixed over three weeks in February 1977 for £4,000, it would go on to reach No. 12 on the UK charts, and has been included on many retrospective rankings as one of the greatest punk albums of all time.

-Songs on the album were composed by guitarists Joe Strummer and Mick Jones, with the notable exception of the reggae cover "Police and Thieves".
-Several songs from these sessions, including "Janie Jones", "White Riot", and "London's Burning" became classics of the punk genre and were among the first punk songs to see significant presence on singles charts.
-The album featured Jones and Strummer sharing guitar and vocal duties, with Paul Simonon on bass and Terry Chimes on drums, his only studio appearance with the band.
+Songs on the album were composed by guitarists Joe Strummer and Mick Jones, with the exception of the reggae cover "Police and Thieves".
+The song "What's My Name" is co-credited to Clash founding member Keith Levene, who left the band in September 1976.

+Several songs from the album's recording sessions, including "Janie Jones", "White Riot", and "London's Burning" became classics of the punk genre and were among the first punk songs to see significant presence on singles charts.
+The Clash featured Jones and Strummer sharing guitar and vocal duties, with Paul Simonon on bass and Terry Chimes on drums, his only studio appearance with the band (Chimes and Rob Harper drummed intermittently with the Clash until Topper Headon joined the band as permanent drummer in May 1977).
+Chimes was credited as "Tory Crimes" on the album's original sleeve.

-The album was not released in the US until 1979, making it their second US release.
+The Clash was not released in the US until 1979, making it the band's second US release.
 The US version also included a significantly different track listing, changing the track order and swapping out several songs for non-album tracks recorded in the interim.

 Background

 Most of the album was conceived on the 18th floor of a council high rise on London's Harrow Road, in a flat that was rented by Mick Jones's grandmother, who frequently went to see their live concerts.
-The album was recorded over three weekend sessions at CBS Studio 3 in February 1977.
-By the third of these sessions, the album was recorded and mixed to completion, with the tapes being delivered to CBS at the start of March.
+The album was recorded over three consecutive Thursday-to-Sunday sessions at CBS Studio 3 in February 1977.
+By the third of these sessions, the album was recorded and mixed to completion, with the tapes being delivered to CBS at the start of March and the album released on 8 April 1977.
 It cost £4,000 to produce.